 Q: When is it OK to clap during a concert?

 A: Some longer pieces have short pauses between the sections (movements), and traditionally people wait until the very end of the piece to clap.
 If you accidentally clap between movements, please don’t feel embarrassed or let that keep you from coming back.
 When someone claps at a ‘less traditional’ time, it let’s us know there’s someone new to classical music or who is hearing the piece for the very first time, which is a wonderful thing!

-Q: You’re playing 16 premieres this season.
+Q: You’re performing 24 premieres this season.
 Why so many?

 A: We feel it’s vitally important to perform the great music of living composers, which is the most reflective of our time.
 If people didn’t play Mozart when his music was written, we might not be performing it today.
-12 of the pieces being premiered this season came from a competition we held last spring where we received almost 900 applications from over 30 countries!
+16 of the pieces being premiered this season came from a competition we held last spring where we received almost 1800 applications from composers in over 50 countries!